 Although programs have different procedures, there are key steps in the IFSP process.
-The link shows a chart of a typical flow of steps and responsibilities and indicates the activities that must be completed within 45 days, from referral to the IFSP meeting.
+This IFSP Process Chart shows a chart of a typical flow of steps and responsibilities and indicates the activities that must be completed within 45 days, from referral to the IFSP meeting.
 For convenience, the chart uses the term "service coordinator" as the person likely to be coordinating the process.
 More accurately, it should say "service coordinator or other service provider" since states and programs may have different team members assigned to such duties.
-Different roles may have different names as well, such as intake coordinator, family guide, primary service provider, etc. The chart can be downloaded and adapted to better fit a given state or program.
+Different roles may have different names as well, such as intake coordinator, family guide, primary service provider, etc. The chart can be adapted to better fit a given state or program.

 Writing functional outcomes that reflect both the family's interests and priorities and professional information from assessments is an important IFSP team activity.
 Outcomes are identified and written before the discussion of the services, supports and strategies that will be used to achieve them.
 Outcomes should describe the context (family routines or activities which will provide the opportunity to work on them) and the "end point" (the measurable or observable skills and behaviors that mark successful completion.)

 Many types of information about the child and his/her family are gathered during a high quality assessment.
 The IFSP team (including family members) uses the information as the basis for team decisions about priorities, outcomes, who will work on each outcome, and the strategies, supports and services necessary to achieve outcomes.
 The link provides resources for using information to develop the IFSP.